 Our graduates will lead "the measurement revolution," making sense of the massive amounts of data generated in the digital age.
 Most departments are represented in the field, enabling students to select a degree that best fits their interests and skills.

-Students take courses that provide both theoretical and practical knowledge of all aspects of Big Data, such as:
+See the university catalog for information about courses that provide both theoretical and practical knowledge of all aspects of Big Data, such as:

 Educational Programs Related to Big Data